seerkong/kana.c/README.md

 `/` is a infix means 'get the left value'.
 `%` is a infix means 'apply arguments to the object'.
 `|` is a infix means 'pipe the object to the next function's first argument', just like the pipe symbol in shell cmd: 'ls |grep '.
-`.` is a infix means 'send a signal the object'.
+`.` is a infix means 'do method call to an object' .
 `:=` is a infix means 'assign a value to a left value'.
 `;` is a syntax marker, means 'the end of arguments'.

-if the first word in a clause is a word, means 'do method call to an object', eg: `{p set-sex $male}`
+if the first word in a clause is a word, means 'send a signal the object'

 ## Comments